SnSation/SimplePythonGames/README.md

 -------------------------

 - Develop 3 Games with Python: Hangman, Blackjack, and a simple Dungeon Escape
-- Develop a simple Shopping Cart App
+- Applications should run in the CLI
 - Applications should run in a Jupyter Notebook
 - Minimize package use
-- Stretch: All games accessible from a single file
+- Stretch: Games applications can run independently, or accessed from a single, unifying application
-- Stretch: Games save progress between sessions
+- Stretch: Progress / Game State can be saved between sessions

 Key Features
 ------------